As a dental practice owner, I’m sure that you want an effective, cohesive team, but you are also looking for high performance.

-It could be in communicating with patients or they were not able to follow a certain protocol or that they did not feel confident dealing with a specific task.
+It could be in communicating with patients, or they could not follow a particular protocol, or they did not feel confident dealing with a specific task.

-Then you start hearing “excuses” as to why things are not getting done.
+Then you start hearing “excuses” for why things are not getting done.

-And of course, this means that you end up micro-managing your people.
+And, of course, you end up micro-managing your people.

-A dental practice owner that is micro-managing or believes in a hierarchy, will not have the stamina to then lead the business to grow.
+A dental practice owner who is micro-managing or believes in a hierarchy will not have the stamina to lead the business to grow.

 All their energy and mental focus will be used up in a regressive manner.

-There are three key essential components to optimal performance:
+There are three critical essential components to optimal performance:

-- Effective Communication: Your team needs to comprehensively understand the vision of what you are trying to accomplish.
+Your team needs to comprehensively understand the vision of what you are trying to accomplish.
 They need to be involved in its creation, integration and execution.
 Clarity of the vision enables any one person to work autonomously and direct themselves towards a positive solution.
 It also makes decision-making easier.
-If for example, a team member is faced with a decision, rather than constantly going to the dental practice manager for every little decision, they can simply ask themselves: what are my options and how will each option impact the overall practice Vision?
-If they know the Vision, then they will be able to work out the answer since the right decision will have the most positive impact on the Vision.
+If, for example, a team member is faced with a decision, rather than constantly going to the dental practice manager for every little decision, they can ask themselves: what are my options, and how will each option impact the overall practice Vision?
+If they know the vision, they will be able to work out the answer since the right decision will positively impact the vision.

-- Roles & Goals: Your team needs clearly defined roles that are integrated into an overall system devised to achieve a certain end result.
+Your team needs clearly defined roles integrated into an overall system devised to achieve a specific end result.
 You then need checks in place that can monitor the system and be able to refine it when the metrics are not what you expect.
-If each team member fully understands the exact objectives that they need to reach and have deadlines, they are more likely to be successful in their role.
+If each team member fully understands the exact objectives they need to reach and has deadlines, they are more likely to succeed in their role.
 However, it must be stressed that the team member should be comfortable with their skills in accomplishing the tasks given.
 This requires the correct training and motivation.
-This subsequently develops autonomy and independent work, that the dental team feel responsible towards.
+This subsequently develops autonomy and independent work that the dental team feel responsible towards.